eedumas-maker/thoughts-garden/_notes/_not-yet-notes/Title of note goes here (just for me).md

 ---
-layout: page [not sure what this is for]
+layout: page [not sure what this is for] or "note"?

 title: A note about cats [page title here]